xamarin/AndroidX/README.md

 We will provide a migration assistant to help convert your C# code, xml resources, and AndroidManifest to use the new AndroidX API's which you can optionally use to perform a one time migration of your project.

+## Migration Tools / Tasks Source Code

+The source code for the `Xamarin.AndroidX.Migration` package and other migration tools and utilities are available in: [xamarin/XamarinAndroidXMigration](https://github.com/xamarin/XamarinAndroidXMigration)

 ## License